 Once you have an awareness of the organisation’s structure, you need to understand your role within that structure.
 You should consider:

-- What accounting information do you need to maintain and what is maintained by others?
+- What accounting information is require to be maintained by you and what is maintained by others?

-- To whom are you reporting and what do you need to report?
+- To whom you are reporting and what is required to be reported?

 You should clearly define the areas for which you are responsible and the areas for which the secretary and other members of leadership are responsible.
 If there is a bookkeeper, you should consider how the responsibilities of your role shall be allocated between this person and yourself.